 \section{Acknowledgements}

+We would like to thank Greg Durrett, Rami Aly and Derek Chen for all their valuable feedback on this work.

+Joe Stacey was supported by the Apple Scholars in AI/ML PhD fellowship.
 Oana-Maria Camburu was supported by a Leverhulme Early Career Fellowship.
-Pasquale was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 875160, ELIAI (The Edinburgh Laboratory for Integrated Artificial Intelligence) EPSRC (grant no. EP/W002876/1), an industry grant from Cisco, and a donation from Accenture LLP.
+Pasquale was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 875160, ELIAI (The Edinburgh Laboratory for Integrated Artificial Intelligence), EPSRC (grant no. EP/W002876/1), an industry grant from Cisco, and a donation from Accenture LLP.
 Haim was supported by the Riksbankens Jubileumsfond (under reference number M21-0021, Change is Key! program).